-She benefited greatly from these righteous little blips, she became the far-right-winger in the year of the crazies.
+She benefited from these righteous lectures, she became the far right-winger in the year of the crazies.
 She won the nomination.
-That sort of crusading is an easy target for all sorts of people, including your former sex partners.
+That sort of crusading makes for an easy target for all sorts of people, including your former sex partners.
 And obviously, ‘chaste’ is a word with many definitions in O’Donnell’s world.

 –Sex is not a proper weapon in politics (if you’re a liberal).
 I applaud your nobility.
-I mock your craven nature.
+I mock your obliviousness.
 Anybody remember the impeachment of the last Democratic president?
-Anybody remember Obama being ‘smeared’ as a gay coke whore?
-Anybody remember Ann Coulter calling Bill Clinton and John Edwards prodigious adulterers who’d have to be homosexuals?
+What about Obama being ‘smeared’ as a gay coke whore?
+Anybody remember Ann Coulter calling Bill Clinton and John Edwards prodigious adulterers who are very likely homosexuals?
 Remember Gary Hart?
-How about David Vitter’s hypocritical Senate presence?
+How about David Vitter’s free pass back to the Senate?
 Then how about this: O’Donnell’s own campaign employees ‘smearing’ her primary opponent as a closeted, adulterous homosexual?
 Hmm?
 Can I stop there?

-–When a 39 year old former (and future) Senate candidate seduces an anonymous 25 year old, that’s just healthy feminism?
-No, that’s just a little reckless.
-If this seduced person turns out to be a shallow, immature oaf, perfectly willing to maybe scuttle a national political career, it’s misogyny?
-It’s not stupidity on both parties’ parts?
+–When a 39 year old former (and future) Senate candidate seduces an anonymous 25 year old, that’s healthy feminism?
+No, it’s political recklessness.
+If this seduced person turns out to be a shallow immature oaf, perfectly willing to scuttle a national political career, it’s misogyny?
+It’s just stupidity on both parties’ parts.

 I’m pretty sure I could do this all day.
 Gawker is a gossip and pop culture site, but they should sit on the story?
-Any of you familiar with the definition of ‘gawker’?
-Have you seen their ridiculous internet numbers today?
-Even though they’re a business, their real loyalties should be . . where exactly?
+Any of you familiar with the definition of the word ‘gawker’?
+Have you seen their ridiculous traffic numbers today?
+Even though they’re a business, their real loyalties should be to whom exactly?
+A politician?
+Please.